knative/docs/docs/serving/services/storage.md

 # Volume Support for Knative services

-You can provide data storage for Knative Services by configuring different types of volumes.
+You can provide data storage for Knative Services by configuring different volumes types.
 Serving supports mounting the [volume types](https://kubernetes.io/docs/concepts/storage/volumes): `emptyDir`, `secret`, `configMap` and `projected`.
 [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) are supported but require a [feature flag](../configuration/feature-flags.md) to be enabled.